-There are times that discretion really is the better part of valor.
+There are times that discretion really

 Like most of us widdour own hair, it occasionally calls for an adjustment of length.
 I never was one for the Woodstock look, nor have I been terribly fond of the "fresh into boot camp" look that my father required of us our first few years.
 So I'll hang onto that I have, even as it's long gone from it's original brown, to a color that gives me an excuse for 'blonde moments', so to speak.